Chocolate Chip Pecan Cookies with brown sugar is a great recipe any time of year, but especially around the holidays.

 Gotta say, if they burned on the bottom, it would not stop me from eating the cookies, but they do taste better not burned.

 Bake for about 10-13 minutes.
-I let mine get a touch golden brown on the top.
+I let mine get a touch golden brown on the top and the edges.

 Let them sit on the cookie sheet for a few minutes so they won’t fall apart while you’re trying to get one to eat it–I mean set aside to cool.